e3l/chat-doc/README.md

 MOTIVATION
 ***

 We thought of doing this by thinking of problems people.
-We wanted to make a website and we decided to make a website that is for talking with other people so that people can communicate with each other.
-We interviewed our dads because they were experts at making websites.
+We wanted to make a chatting website that didn't require making accounts and going through lots of annoying settup stuff in order to chat, only to find that your friend didn't have an account.

 ***
 LICENSE